 Hurricane Lee forms in Atlantic, expected to become 'extremely dangerous' storm

-The National Hurricane Center said Wednesday that Lee has strengthened into a hurricane.
+The National Hurricane Center said Wednesday that Lee has strengthened into a hurricane and forecast to be a major one by Friday.

 In the 5 p.m. advisory, Lee had maximum sustained winds of 75 mph, which was 1 mph above the designation.
 In the 11 p.m. update, Lee's winds increased to 80 mph and was traveling west-northwest at 14 mph.

-The storm was about 1,035 miles east of the Northern Leeward Islabds.
+The storm was about 1,035 miles east of the Northern Leeward Islands.

-This motion is expected to continue through Friday with a slight reduction in forward speed over the weekend.

-Continued steady to rapid strengthening is forecast with Lee expected to become a major hurricane by early Friday.
+The storm is expected to become an "extremely dangerous major hurricane" by early Friday with winds of 150 mph as it churns west in the Atlantic Ocean.
+First Alert meteorologist James Wieland said it could even become a Category 5 with winds 156 mph or more.

 A strong trough is expected to turn the storm north, away from Florida and the Bahamas, according to WPTV First Alert Weather chief meteorologist Steve Weagle.